Using a Comma before However

 - I hate potatoes; however, I like chips.
 (A semicolon can be used for a smoother transition.
 Don't overuse semicolons.)

-When However Starts a Clause, Do Not Use a Comma before ItThe word however is not a conjunction (like and, or, and but).
-It is a conjunctive adverb (like furthermore and subsequently).
-When however starts an independent clause and provides a bridge to a previous idea, it can be preceded by a semicolon.
-Most often though, it should start a new sentence.
+A Lesson SummaryThe word "however" is not a conjunction (like "but").
+It is a conjunctive adverb (like "subsequently").
+When "however" starts a new idea and provides a bridge to the previous idea, it cannot be preceded by a comma.
+It can be preceded by a semicolon, but, most often, it should start a new sentence.
 For example:

 - I think she'll win; however, I have some concerns.